tctony/EmacsCtl/README.md

 # EmacsCtl

+### Features
-A macos menu bar app which controls the state of emacs deamon process just like systemctl on linux.
+- Use menu on mac status bar to control(start, restart, new window...) emacs deamon process just like systemctl does on linux.
+- Activate emacs window with global shortcut.

-This app also registry scheme `org-protocol` and forward it to `emacsclient -n` so you don't need to create an applescript to do that.
+- Support `org-protocol` scheme so you don't need to create an applescript to do that.
+- Support edit title before url using `org-roam-protocol` was passing to emacs.

 ### Install